mri-ihg/EVAdb/doc/readme_import_external_data.txt

 Y-chromosome.
 This sequence can be downloaded from https://ihg4.helmholtz-muenchen.de/hg19p/noPAR.hg19_decoy.fa.gz

+The path to the fasta-file of the human reference sequence has to be set in current.config.xml (see above).

-How to run cdsdb.pl (this step takes some hours) ./cdsdb.pl -se hg19_plus
+Then you can run cdsdb.pl (this step takes some hours).
+./cdsdb.pl -se hg19_plus